IreneMarin/FEND-project-1-portfolio/README.md

 First project from the Front-End Web Developer Nanodegree in <a target="_blank" href="https://www.udacity.com/">Udacity</a>:
 <br>
-developed and personalized a responsive website with HTML5 and CSS3, <br>from a provided design mockup as a PDF-file.
+developed and personalized a responsive website with HTML5 and CSS3, from a provided PDF design mockup.

 --------------------------